-All the three officers I was to work with had changed since I was last there a few weeks earlier but I never discovered whether that had been part of the normal roulement or was connected with the illegal briefing I had been given by their predecessors.
+All the three officers I was to work with had changed since I was last there a few weeks earlier but I never discovered whether that had been part of the normal roulement or was in some way the result of the illegal briefing I had been given by their predecessors.
 The squadron leader pilot and the two flight lieutenant navigators were friendly but wary of me.
 In a way, that was one of the weaknesses of the need-to-know principle in action.
-When dealing with war planning, or indeed anything to do with the V Force, it was not done to ask about each other's background; the 'need to know' principle was supposedly strictly followed.
+When dealing with war planning, or indeed almost anything to do with the V Force, it was not done to ask about each other's background; the 'need to know' principle was supposedly strictly followed.

-Trying to look as though I knew what I was doing, I sat down at one side of the very large square planning table and set about studying the ECM and communications plans for each of several dozen target routes that were already current.
+Trying to look as though I knew what I was doing, I sat down at one side of the very large, square, planning table in the middle of the room and set about studying the ECM and communications plans for each of several dozen target routes that were already current.
 It was clear that the main element of my job would be to devise war plans detailing which ECM equipment was to be operated at various points along the route and it was up to me to decide where those points should be to achieve best tactical advantage over the Indonesians.
-The targets were changed regularly, I never found out by whom, to take account of what was known about the Indonesian High Command's frequent deployment of their fighter aircraft and their tactical, mobile ground radars and air-to-ground missile units.
+The targets were changed regularly, I never found out by whom, to take account of what was known about the Indonesian High Command's frequent deployment of their fighter aircraft and their tactical, mobile ground radars and ground-to-air missile units.

-The navigators told me that when we were allocated new targets they would need an input from me before they could plan the routes in detail.
+The navigators told me that when we were allocated new targets they would need an input from me before they could start planning the routes in detail.
 I was surprised to find that not all the Victor routes started from, or ended at, airfields on Singapore Island.
 It was just as well I had gained some clues about the art of electronic warfare from my time on 18 Squadron at Finningley.
-Planning and briefing ground to air secure communications also came within my remit but that was already second nature to me.
+Planning and briefing ground-to-air secure communications also came within my remit, but that was already second nature to me.

-The completed war plans were kept in signal format and would not be issued to aircrews until they were actually in theatre (that is on, and anywhere east of, Gan Island in the Maldives), so they had to be accurate, clear and unambiguous, to avoid the need for last-minute alterations.
-Until my arrival the signals had always been handwritten, a really tedious job, necessary because none of the local typists had the appropriate security clearances.
+The completed war plans were kept in signal format, classified Top Secret UK Eyes Only, and would not be issued to aircrews until they were actually in theatre (that is anywhere east of Gan Island in the Maldives), so they had to be accurate, clear and unambiguous, to avoid the need for last-minute alterations.
+Until my arrival the signals had always been handwritten, a really tedious job, necessary because none of the locally-employed typists had the necessary security clearances.
 It turned out to be my job to write out all those tasking signals (signals equals communications equals AEOs!).
 However, when the Boss discovered I was a fairly proficient typist he decided that it would be easier to have me type them out - and that would stop the Signals Centre telegraphists complaining about poor handwriting.
 I was reasonably happy with that arrangement but I insisted that at least one of the others should proof-read everything I typed to ensure I had not made any typing errors.
 "What a funny way to prepare to fight a war," I thought to myself several times a day.